shivanshpachauri/AshuMedical/README.md

 Ashu medical app

-Created by shivansh pachauri
+Created by Shivansh pachauri

-Built with vite+react.
+Built with Vite+React.

 I have used Deno + Express in the backend.

 Postgresql for database

 ![Alt text](./Ai.png)

 ![Alt text](./Homepage.png)